BookHaven12/matplotlib_challenge/README.md

 ### Resources Used:
-I worked with Angel during a tutor session on the code for my graphs, Xpert learning assistant to review concepts,
-Code from class examples for things like quartiles, outliers, and correlation, and used chatgpt for more indepth explanation of concepts and certain code that I labeled in my script.
+I worked with Angel during a tutor session on the code for my graphs, Xpert learning assistant to review concepts, used code from class examples specifically for quartiles, outliers, and correlation, and used chatgpt for more indepth explanation of concepts and certain code that I labeled in my script.